A bucket-list goal inspired by a remarkable teacher

 Despite the fact that he probably never even saw this page, he knew it was here.
 He knew of my intention to visit 100 countries (a goal made somewhat more challenging by the fact that there are places I love to re-visit), and with his death in early 2012, I wanted to do more than just mention his name in a dedication on this page.
 Not just because he deserves it, but because it feels important to me to acknowledge the impact that we can have—as educators and citizens of this planet—to touch the lives of the people we meet on our journey.

 A few years ago, I set a bucket list goal of visiting 100 countries or more.
 I discovered an organization made up of people who have already achieved this goal (The Travelers’ Century Club) and while I’m not much of a “club” person, I have found their site, particularly their list of 320 countries (as of April 10, 2009), very useful in helping me focus my quest, and in acknowledging my progress.
-Perhaps when I have reached my goal, I will consider joining their ranks, but for the moment, it’s the travel and discovery that really grab me.

 Because their list includes places that “have been included because they are removed from parent [main country], either geographically, politically, or ethnologically,” places like Alaska and Hawaii, for example, are included as separate from the mainland US are considered separate “countries.”